mlins/hiring_homework_assignment_readme/README.md

 You can use whichever ruby framework/tools/gems (or no framework/tools/gems) that you feel comfortable with.
 Please design this in a way that you would for something that would go live into production (tests, docs, etc).

-Create a *private* repository in github to host your code and give colloborater access to: https://github.com/mlins
+Create a *private* repository in github to host your code and give colloborater access to: https://github.com/mlins and https://github.com/seichewarning

 # Goal